permguard/permguard/site/content/docs/0.1/getting-started/hands-on-example.md

   noindex: false # false (default) or true
 ---

-This example shows how `MagicFarmacia`, a SaaS pharmacy platform with multiple branches in different cities, uses `PermGuard` for authorization and access control in a `multi-tenant` environment.
+This example shows how `MagicFarmacia`, a SaaS pharmacy platform with multiple branches in different cities, uses `Permguard` for authorization and access control in a `multi-tenant` environment.

 ## Check Out the Playground

 The first step is to check out the `MagicFarmacia` playground.

-This example demonstrates PermGuard in action and allows testing of its features.
+This example demonstrates Permguard in action and allows testing of its features.

 ```shell
 git clone git@github.com:permguard/playground-cedar.git